Keeping up with Google ranking factors has never been more challenging.

 OK, I can’t really prove without a doubt that there aren’t actually 200 ranking factors but let’s just consider one thing.

-The “200” figure seems to originate around 2009, when Google’s Matt Cutts mentioned there were “over 200 variables” in the Google algorithm.
+The “200” figure seems to have originated around 2009, when Google’s Matt Cutts mentioned there were “over 200 variables” in the Google algorithm.

-Remember, this was nearly a decade ago.
+Remember, this was over a decade ago.
 That’s before:

 - The HTTPS boost.